 • Indians wanting to corral a vast lost herd of bison that had wandered in from Colorado

-• U.S. soldiers during World War 2: the walls were meaningless projects to keep them busy
+• U.S. soldiers at work during World War 2: the walls were meaningless projects to keep them busy

 • Migrant Chinese, perhaps castaways from the great Zheng He fleet of the 15th century